Chart Color Schemes

 Berri ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Berri had a lower cultural diversity, with 88.1% citizens, 85.2% born in Australia, and 88.6% speaking English only at home as of 2016 Census data.
-Christianity was the dominant religion, comprising 45.7% of Berri's population.
-Notably, the 'Other' religious category had a higher representation in Berri at 2.6%, compared to 1.5% across the Rest of South Australia.
+Berri's population was found to be relatively homogeneous culturally, with 88.1% being citizens, 85.2% born in Australia, and 88.6% speaking English only at home.
+Christianity was the predominant religion, accounting for 45.7% of Berri's population.
+The most notable overrepresentation was seen in the 'Other' category, which constituted 2.6% of Berri's population compared to 1.5% across the rest of South Australia.

 Frequently Asked Questions - Diversity